Adeel Younas

 Muhammad Adeel Younas (born 23 March 2006) is a Pakistani footballer who plays as forward for POPO FC, and the Pakistan national team.

 Club career

 POPO FC

 Younas started his career at Islamabad club POPO FC, having previously played for the team's youth academy.

 Loan to Pakistan Air Force

 In August 2021, he was loaned to Pakistan Air Force for the 2021–22 Pakistan Premier League.
 He made 8 appearances in the 2021–22 season until the league was cancelled shortly after starting.

 Upon returning to POPO FC, which had their team playing the 2023–24 PFF National Challenge Cup under the name of Mamsons Builders, he scored goals against WSTC and Pakistan Air Force, failing to advance from the group stages.

 Loan to Khurasan FC

 On 29 October 2024, Younas along with national teammate Kamil Marwat joined Afghanistan Champions League club Khurasan FC based in the Faryab province of Afghanistan, on a one-season deal.

+Loan to Hoandedhdhoo FC

+In December 2025, Younas along with teammate Ali Uzair were loaned to Hoandedhdhoo FC to compete in the Maldives Atoll Championship, the regional-level competition in Maldives football.